NilFoundation/dbms-python/docs/admin.rst

 Server Administration
 ---------------------

-Python-arango provides operations for server administration and monitoring.
+Python-dbms provides operations for server administration and monitoring.
 Most of these operations can only be performed by admin users via ``_system`` database.